-The ETRO will restrict traffic movement, enabling this area to become a pedestrian and cycle zone.
-Only buses, taxis and other authorised vehicles (such as emergency services) will be authorised to drive within the restricted area.
+- Only buses, taxis and other authorised vehicles (such as emergency services) can now drive within the restricted area.

-Unfortunately access for those with a blue badge won’t be possible in this area under the new restrictions being trialled.
+- Access for those with a blue badge won’t be possible within the restricted area.
 There are parking concessions already in place in the town centre to support a wide range of on-street and car parks for blue badge users.
-Find out more about disabled parking.
+Find out more about disabled parking within the town.

-To give feedback and share your views on the new restrictions pleease use one of the following option:
+To give feedback and share your views on the new restrictions please use one of the following options: